sbryngelson/Fake-Beamer/readme.md

 ### Install Computer Modern fonts

-What would a Fake Beamer be without appropriate _Computer Modern_ fonts?!
+What would Fake Beamer be without _Computer Modern_ fonts?!
-They are so important, I even included them in the repository.
+They are so important, I even included them in the repository, `computer-modern-fonts/`.
 You should install them.
 Learn to do this [here](https://support.apple.com/en-us/HT201749) (Mac) or [here](https://www.lifewire.com/install-fonts-in-windows-11-5192443) (Windows).

 ### Enable Header \& Footer

 The classic Beamer footer can only be seen by enabling "Headers \& Footers"!
-Do this via `Insert`, `Header \& Footer` and then fill out as appropriate.
+Do this via (on Mac) `Insert`, `Header \& Footer` and then fill out as appropriate.

 ### I don't like the classic Beamer Blue!